Accelerated (5-year) B.E./M.S. Program

 Whom should I contact for more information?

-You can contact Prof. Lin-Shu Wang (Office: LE 171; Phone: 2-8816), our current Graduate Program Director, for program related information or our Department Secretary (Office: LE 113; Phone: 2-8310), for administrative questions.
+You can contact the Graduate Program Director, for program related information or the Graduate Program Secretary, for administrative questions.